 - Receive a stipend for completing the sessions and activities.

 - Experience teaching at Saint Mary’s University.
-Preference will be given to adjunct faculty members who have taught at least 6 credits at Saint Mary’s University.
+Preference will be given to course-contracted faculty members who have taught at least 6 credits at Saint Mary’s University.

-- Current use of Canvas or willingness/availability to complete a Canvas Training before the start of the program.
-Teaching Fellows will use Canvas throughout the sessions and are expected to have completed SMU’s Canvas Training and/or actively use Canvas as a course management tool in their teaching.
+- Teaching Fellows will use Canvas throughout the sessions and are expected to have completed SMU’s Canvas Training and/or actively use Canvas as a course management tool in their teaching.

 - Commitment to professional growth and applying the learning.
-Participants will, throughout the 6 months, complete a teaching portfolio on Canvas demonstrating their applied learning.
+Participants will complete a teaching portfolio on Canvas demonstrating their applied learning.

 - Willingness to facilitate future faculty development offerings.
 The program develops individual faculty members as both teachers and leaders.
 Teaching Fellows will be invited to share their learning and expertise with other faculty.